 Securing web applications is not an easy task; especially when the application is constantly changing and business-critical.
-Identifying where to start could be overwhelming, especially if you’re just dipping your toes in web application security.
+Identifying where to start could be overwhelming, especially if you’re just dipping your toes in application security.
 Here are four tips to help you get started.

 1. Know your target

-This is one of the most important, yet overlooked, aspects of information security.
+This is one of the most important, yet overlooked, aspects of application security.
 In order to adequately defend an application from attacks, you need to understand it properly and ask the right questions.
 What technologies and frameworks does it rely on?
 What security precautions, if any, are being taken?
 Is it a legacy application, and if so, are there any special precautions to take?

-Even with a spotless code, your application still depends on code and software developed by others.
+Even with spotless code, your application still depends on code and software developed by others.
 Therefore, whilst you’re getting to know your application, you also need to know your dependencies as well as you possibly can.
 Just because a third-party wrote that code does not mean you do not need to worry about vulnerabilities in that code.
 On the contrary, it should be assumed to carry some inherent level of risk.
 Even if no known vulnerabilities exist in dependencies your application uses, you still need to assume the worst and always practice defense-in-depth.

 Properly understanding an application allows you to identify possible weak spots and also helps you narrow down your scope during testing, as well as knowing what vulnerabilities, bad coding practices and patches you need to watch out for.